thomashmartin/Lab/docs/Projects/extraction-of-piperine-from-pepper.md

 ## Objectives

 The objective of this experiment is to extract and purify piperine from black peppers by soxhlet extraction.
-The purity and characterization of the extracts is validated using GC-MS. Moreover, the existence of piperine is confirmed using thin-layer chromatography (TLC).
+The purity and characterization of the extract is validated using GC-MS. Moreover, the existence of piperine is confirmed using thin-layer chromatography (TLC).

 ## Introduction